Anomalous mapping between pionfull and pionless EFT's: Introduction

-As a byproduct, it is also interesting to see what kind of pionless theory could be resulted from the various modified power counting schemes of pionfull theory.
-Thus, apart from the conventional prescription of pionfull EFT, we will also compute with the prescription recently proposed by BKV\cite{BKV} to examine the consistency of the KSW power counting for pionless EFT.
-Basing on our closed-form solutions, we found that the empirical ERE parameters for $S$-channels seem to favor a scenario hosting conventional power counting\cite{epl85,epl94,5537}, while the scenario with modified power counting seems to be dis- or less favored by the PSA data.
-To this end, it is interesting to see which or what scenario could be justified from the mapping of pionfull onto pionless theory.
-Furthermore, it is also interesting to see how the physical subset of prescription parameters $[J_{\cdots}]$ arise from the pionfull theory via matching, which is a more challenging task to be pursued in future.
-We feel that such perspective will also be valuable for many physical issues that are suitable for applying EFT in nonperturbative regime, especially non-relativistic EFT's with the presences of nonperturbative divergences and of IR enhancement from pinching non-relativistic poles.
-After all, for each EFT one could at least find one most adjacent 'underlying' theory that contains more high energy details.
+Meanwhile, it is also interesting to see what kind of pionless theory could be resulted from the various modified power counting schemes of pionfull theory.
+For example, we will also compute with the prescription recently proposed by BKV\cite{BKV}.
+Recently, basing on analysis using closed-form $T$ matrices, we found it is favorable to proceed with an EFT scenario with conventional power counting\cite{epl85,epl94,5537}.
+So, it is interesting to see which or what scenario could be justified from mapping analysis.
+Furthermore, it is also interesting to see how various prescription parameters in pionless theory arise from the pionfull theory via matching, a more challenging task to be pursued in future.
+The mapping perspective may also be valuable for many physical issues that facilitate EFT descriptions, especially non-relativistic EFT's with nonperturbative divergences and/or infrared (IR) enhancement from pinching poles.

-This report is organized as follows.
+This report is organized as follows: The pionfull and pionless Lagrangians in use are given in Sec.
+II.
 In Sec.
-2, we set up the conventional pionfull and pionless Lagrangians for our use.
-Then in Sec.
-3, we calculate the leading contact coupling induced from loop diagrams in pionfull theory.
+III, we calculate the leading contact coupling induced from loop diagrams in pionfull theory.
 Sec.
-4 will be devoted to some general discussions about our results, where the mapping using BKV prescription will also be calculated and discussed.
+IV will be devoted to some general discussions about our results, where the mapping using BKV prescription will also be calculated and discussed.
 The summary will be given in Sec.
-5.
+V.